Tim Keller (politician): Sustainability

 Mayor Keller issued an executive order for the City of Albuquerque to use 100% renewable energy by 2030. including building a large solar farm on the nearby Jicarilla Reservation.

-Mayor Keller has committed to switching the City of Albuquerque to 100% renewables by 2025.

-Community Safety
+Community safety

-Mayor Keller updated emergency response by creating a nationally recognized first-of-its-kind Community Safety Department sending trained professionals to non-violent 911 calls, ensuring the right response to calls for mental health, substance use, and homelessness — and freeing up police to focus on crime.
+Mayor Keller updated emergency response by creating the Albuquerque Community Safety Department, a nationally recognized program that dispatches trained professionals to non-violent 911 calls involving mental health, substance use, and homelessness.
+The initiative was designed to improve response outcomes while freeing up police resources for higher-priority criminal enforcement.

-In April 2021 Mayor Keller's administration cleared the Rape Kit backlog.
+Under Keller’s leadership, the Albuquerque Community Safety Department expanded significantly.
+In 2025, it responded to over 42,000 calls and freed up more than 31,000 hours of police and fire service time.

+By 2026, the department opened a second training academy and established a new office at the Alvarado Transit Hub.

+These expansions reflect an ongoing effort to shift appropriate emergency responses away from law enforcement and toward specialized non-police professionals.

+In April 2021, Keller’s administration also announced the clearance of the city’s backlog of untested rape kits.

-Homeless Population
+Homeless population

 During Keller's second term, Albuquerque's homeless population increased year-over-year.
 In 2021, the city's homeless population was 1,152, increasing 13.8% in 2022 to 1,311.
 In 2023, the city's homeless population was 2,394, an 83% increase from 2022.
+As of 2025, Albuquerque's homeless population is 2,960, representing a 40% increase over two years.
+Shelter bed usage increased by 18% from 1,125 to 1,327 over the same time period, meaning the increase in homelessness is outpacing shelter usage by 2-to-1.

-City Improvements
+City improvements

-Mayor Keller established the Gateway Center, which aims to help 1,000 people per day, and the largest investment focused on helping the unhoused, addicted and people with mental health issues in state history.
+Mayor Keller established the Gateway Center in 2023, achieving full capacity in late 2025.
+The center aims to help 1,000 people per day, and the largest investment focused on helping the unhoused, addicted and people with mental health issues in state history.

 During Mayor Keller's time as Mayor the City of Albuquerque has invested over $200 million in new parks, libraries, housing, splash pads, street lights, road repairs, and community centers in underserved and historic neighborhoods.

+Entertainment industry

+Keller's tenure as mayor has seen increased activity of the film and television industry.
+Netflix's first ever production facility was opened in the city in 2018 and received a major expansion in 2024.
+NBCUniversal opened a facility in 2021 that was slated to provide 330 full-time equivalent jobs.

+In 2022, Keller helped unveil statues of Bryan Cranston and Aaron Paul as Walter White and Jesse Pinkman, their characters from the Albuquerque-based television series Breaking Bad, at the Albuquerque Convention Center.
+The statues were commissioned by showrunner Vince Gilligan.
+Keller also had a cameo appearance as himself in the fourth episode of the science fiction series Pluribus created by Gilligan, with episodes airing a few weeks before the runoff for the 2025 mayoral election.